Kilcock: Education

-Kilcock at present has three primary schools: Scoil Chóca Naofa, St. Joseph's BNS (which since September 2016 changed from single-sex schools to mixed schools and both schools are linked with each other), and Gaelscoil Uí Riada (an all-Irish school).
+Kilcock has three primary schools: Scoil Chóca Naofa, St. Joseph's BNS (which since September 2016 changed from single-sex schools to mixed schools and both schools are linked with each other), and Gaelscoil Uí Riada (an all-Irish school).
 The latter is located beside the Bánóg on the outskirts of the village.

 Kilcock is also home to the secondary school Scoil Dara.
 Located on Church Street, it accommodates over 900 students from Kilcock and surrounding areas including Donadea, Summerhill, Enfield, Moynalvey and Mulhussey.

 Places of interest

 The town's library features mementos of the poet Teresa Brayton who was born in Kilbrook.
-The Old Bog Road, 4.5 km west of the town, was the subject of her most successful verse.
-It was set to music by Madeline King O'Farrelly and recorded by Eileen Donaghy, Josef Locke, Johnny McEvoy, Hank Locklin, Finbar Furey, Anthony Kearns, Daniel O'Donnell, Finbar Wright and many other artists up to the present day.
+The Old Bog Road, 4.5 km west of the town, was the subject of one of her verses.
+It was set to music by Madeline King O'Farrelly and recorded by artists including Josef Locke, Johnny McEvoy, Finbar Furey, Daniel O'Donnell, and Finbar Wright.

 There is also the old manor where Lady Catherine McCormack was born in the 1800s.

-Also found locally in Calgath, Co Meath is "Bridestream" (an 18th-century house which is the headquarters to a local business), and "Larchill, an 18th-century Ferme Ornée (Ornamental Farm) which is the only surviving complete garden of its type in Europe".
-Larchill was restored from the mid-1990s, and scenic walks through beech avenues link several classical and gothic follies.
+Also nearby, in Calgath, County Meath, is "Bridestream" (an 18th-century house which is the headquarters to a local business), and "Larchill", an 18th-century Ferme Ornée (ornamental farm).
+Larchill was restored from the mid-1990s, and there are walkways through beech avenues linking several classical and gothic follies.
 There is also a 8 acre lake with two island follies, a formal walled garden with shell-lined tower and a model gothic farmyard.

 Kilcock Art Gallery was established in 1978 by Breda Smyth and opened by George Campbell, RHA.

 Kilcock has a greenway cycle/walkway which runs from Maynooth through Kilcock for 38 km towards the Westmeath border.

-Community
+Economy and community

+The town has a Lidl store which opened in February 2013, and also a SuperValu store which opened in June 2016.
+Kilcock Business Association has in excess of 50 members.

 Kilcock Musical & Dramatic Society (KMDS) is an amateur musical society affiliated to the Association of Irish Musical Societies (AIMS), in existence since 1970.
 The society has produced a number of productions, both musical and non-musical since 1983.
-They include an award-winning version of Sweeney Todd and pantomime productions of Treasure Island, Aladdin, Sleeping Beauty and others.
-Plays performed include Juno and the Paycock, The Memory of Water, The Plough and the Stars, Dancing at Lughnasa, and The Beauty Queen of Leenane.
-The society presented the musical Oklahoma! in 2012.
+For example, the society presented the musical Oklahoma! in 2012.

 Sport

 GAA

 Kilcock GAA Club is situated in the townland of Branganstown and was founded on 1 May 1887.
 A clubhouse was opened in 2002, consisting of a bar, sports hall and changing rooms.
-The town has won the Kildare Senior Football Championship five times.
-The club has had notable players such as Larry McCormack, Davy Dalton Jr., Davy Dalton Sr., Fred Gibbons, and Paddy Gibbons.
+The club has won the Kildare Senior Football Championship five times.
 The club caters to over 60 teams.

 Football

-As of 2022, there is one football club currently situated in the town, Kilcock Celtic.
+As of 2022, there was one football club in the town, Kilcock Celtic.